planetf1/maestro-knowledge/docs/CONTRIBUTING.md

 6. Warning filters are included for clean test output
 7. Examples are tested and working (if adding new database support)
 8. Embedding functionality is properly tested
+9. CLI commands use plural forms for list subcommands
+10. Multi-database functionality is properly tested (if applicable)

 ## Code Quality and Linting